muratk5n/thirdwave/en/index.md

 ---

-Some news suggest gold the new BRICS currency could be backed by gold;
-if true gold would be there to provide convertibility assurance to non-BRICS currencies.
+Some news suggest the new BRICS currency could be backed by gold; if true gold would be there to provide convertibility assurance to non-BRICS currencies.
 A global, dominant currency does not need gold - Nixon's petrodollar did not need it, he was like I have my military and an agreement with the top oil producer to keep it legit.